rvabrady/minecraft-ai-city-builder/README.md

 ## 🧠 Model Training Attempt

-We created a 10,000-sample dataset (`minecraft_10k_dataset.json`) of prompt-to-command examples to fine-tune an open-source LLM for Minecraft structure generation.
+I created a 10,000-sample dataset (`minecraft_10k_dataset.json`) of prompt-to-command examples to fine-tune an open-source LLM for Minecraft structure generation.

 **Goal:**
 Fine-tune a model like Gemma 2B or DeepSeek 6.7B-Instruct to understand and respond with valid Minecraft building logic.